ObserveRTC/client-monitor-js/docs/CONFIGURATION.md

     transportDelayDetector: {
         thresholdInMs: 300,           // mean RTT at or above which the path counts as slow
         recoveryThresholdInMs: 200,   // RTT below which it resolves (hysteresis)
-        // the sustain is peerConnectionDetectionRecoveryWindow, not a duration here },
+        // the sustain is peerConnectionWindow, not a duration here },
     // Delivery stopping completely, which is a policy fault rather than a quality one.
     // One instance per ICE transport, on `IceTransportMonitor.detectors`.